Phil-Pinkowski/xml-to-kafka-poc/README.md

 tl;dr: XSD -> TS types -> JSON Schema -> Avro Schema

+## XSD to AVRO generation

+`./scripts/convertXsdToAvro.ts` takes XSD schemas from `./schemas/XSD` iterates through them and generates equivalent AVRO schemas.
+The process uses 2 external libraries:

+- UUID: to generate unique names for the generated types
+- @xmldom/xmldom: for internal XML parsing

+The script does couple of small things:
+- Parses the XSD to extract the type name (to use as the base name for the generated Avro schema)
+- Iterates through the entire file to generate a map of common types
+- Extract optional and mandatory fields from the XSD to ensure the generated Avro schema reflects this

 ## Running the POC

 1. Ensure everything is installed (`npm i`)